Making and finding value in waste

 The Norwich Upcycling Exchange is a new initiative from Norwich BID and the next phase of the Upcycle Your Waste project.

 It is an initiative to connect waste producers with waste users, and find the value in rubbish and SME waste.
 The scheme aims to help businesses upcycling in the City scale up and allow more seamless upcycling to occur.

-Formal expressions of interest to participate in a procurement process are now live.
+Formal expressions of interest to participate in a procurement process are invited.

-Organisations that would like to attend the event are invited to register via Eventbrite or alternatively, can email Norwich BID’s Procurement Consultant, Faithorn Farrell Timms LLP, via email@example.com.
+Organisations that would like to join the DPS register on the tender platform via the button above and submit an expression of interest and we shall contact you, email Norwich BID’s Procurement Consultant, Faithorn Farrell Timms LLP, via email@example.com.